-The State Employee Mediation Program (SEMP) provides an opportunity for state employees to discuss workplace disputes, as facilitated by a trained neutral mediator, with a focus on identifying strategies to achieve a more productive working relationship.
-In addition:
+Mediation provides an opportunity for state employees to discuss workplace disputes with a focus on identifying strategies to achieve a more productive working relationship.
+In addition,

-- SEMP mediators meet a minimum training standard of 40 hours
+- CSEAP mediators are neutral and meet a minimum training standard of 40 hours,

-- Mediation services are available at the following CSEAP locations: Denver, Colorado Springs, Pueblo, and Grand Junction.
-Upon request and at the requesting agency's expense, mediators may travel to other areas within Colorado.
+- Mediation is available in-person in Denver, Colorado Springs, and Grand Junction.
+Upon request and at the requesting agency's expense, mediators may travel to other areas within Colorado to provide mediation.
+Mediation can also be provided through live video conference.

 Interested in Mediation?
 Here is how it works.